Checking your cooling system for engine coolant leaks, is easier than you think.

 Fortunately, nine out of 10 times, engine coolant leaks are easy to find.

-So, The first sign of trouble is usually an engine showing a low coolant indicator.
-As a result, This is followed by a high engine temperature reading or actual engine overheating.
-Usually the coolant can be seen dripping, spraying; seeping or bubbling from the leaky component.
-Antifreeze is a concentrated product; normally based on glycol and containing inhibitors.
+So, the first sign of engine coolant leaks is usually, an engine showing a low coolant indicator.
+As a result, this is followed by, a high engine temperature reading or actual engine overheating.
+Usually, the coolant can be seen dripping, spraying, seeping or bubbling from the leaky component.
+Antifreeze is a concentrated product, normally based on glycol and containing inhibitors.

-So, If you suspect the vehicle has a coolant leak; visually inspect the engine and cooling system for any sign of liquid leaking from the engine, radiator or hoses.
-Consequently, The colour of the coolant may be green; orange or yellow depending on the type of antifreeze in the system.
+So, if you suspect the vehicle has a coolant leak, visually inspect the engine and cooling system.
+Look for any sign of liquid leaking from the engine, radiator or hoses.
+Consequently, the colour of the coolant may be green, orange or yellow.
+All depending on the type of antifreeze in the system.